CSCI-3308-CU-Boulder/3308SP21_section013_6/project/test_app/readme.md

    If it's not free, edit start.sh to contain a free port with:
 	sudo nano start.sh

-2) Run Docker image and build container from the resulting image with: sudo bash start.sh
+2) Run Docker image
+	a) To start the image up after it's been built: docker start photophonic

+	a) If the docker container isn't built at all, run: sudo bash start.sh

 3) Check that port is occupied by Docker container with: sudo docker ps